 Wason was a funny and clever man and an idiosyncratic thinker.
 His great insight was to treat reasoning as an enigma, something to scrutinize both critically and playfully.
 He told his colleagues, for instance, that he would familiarize himself with their work only after doing his own experiments, so as not to bias his own mind.
 He also said that before running experiments, researchers—quixotically—should never really know exactly why they were doing them.
 “The purpose of his experiments was not usually to test a hypothesis or theory, but rather to explore the nature of thinking,” a pair of his students wrote in Wason’s obituary.
 (He died in 2003.)
 “His aim was to reveal a surprising phenomenon—to show that thinking was not what psychologists including himself had taken it to be.”

 The groundbreaking nature of Wason’s selection task may have been a result of his unconventional style.
-In one version of the task, one subject (always one—he spurned testing subjects in groups) is presented with four cards lying flat on a table, each with a single-digit number on one face and one of two colors on the other.
+In one version of the task, one subject (always one—he spurned testing subjects in groups) is presented with four cards lying flat on a table, each with a single-digit number on one face and either a vowel or consonant on the other.
 Let’s imagine that you’re Wason’s subject.
-The first and second cards you see are a five and an eight; the third and fourth cards are blue and green, respectively.
+The first and second cards you see are an A and a D; the third and fourth cards are a 4 and a 7, respectively.
 Wason liked to chat with his subjects, but he probably didn’t tell them that this logical puzzle was “deceptively easy,” which was how he described it in the paper he would later write, in 1968.

-Wason tells you that if a card shows an even number on one face, then its opposite face is blue.
+Wason tells you that if a card shows a vowel on one face, then its opposite face is an even number.
 Which cards must you turn over in order to test the truth of his proposition, without turning over any unnecessary cards?
-Click on your answer in the interactive video below:
+Test your answer in the video below:

 If you got it wrong, keep your spirits up: More than 90 percent of Wason’s subjects erred, too, and in quite a systematic way; the mistakes they made followed a pattern.
 “I feel very unhappy about my original choice,” a subject once told Wason, “but yes, I would still choose the same ones if I had to do the task again.”
 In that 1968 paper, titled “Reasoning about a Rule,” he wrote that these were “disquieting” results.
 The reigning assumption was that humans naturally reasoned analytically, but here was Wason’s subject admitting that, if given the choice, he’d be irrational again.
 It made Wason wonder: Is it the logical structure of the rules that make the puzzle difficult, or are people tripped up merely by the words with which the puzzle is expressed?